THEjoezack/k8s-helm-skaffold/readme.md

 - Stateful set
 - Separate www to front-end/back-end
 - Prometheus/Grafana
-- 1 metric, 1 trace, and get that visualixed in prom jager and grafana.
+- 1 metric, 1 trace, and get that visualized in prom jager and grafana.

 ## Resources